pbklink/motif-core/etc/motif-core.api.md

 export namespace HoldingTableRecordSource {
     // (undocumented)
     export type FieldDefinitionSourceTypeId = PickEnum<TableFieldSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId.HoldingsDataItem | TableFieldSourceDefinition.TypeId.BrokerageAccounts>;
 }

+// Warning: (ae-missing-release-tag) "HoldingTableRecordSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "HoldingTableRecordSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class HoldingTableRecordSourceDefinition extends BrokerageAccountGroupTableRecordSourceDefinition {
+    constructor(brokerageAccountGroup: BrokerageAccountGroup);
+}

+// @public (undocumented)
+export namespace HoldingTableRecordSourceDefinition {
+    // (undocumented)
+    export function createFromJson(element: JsonElement): HoldingTableRecordSourceDefinition;
+}

 // Warning: (ae-missing-release-tag) "HoldingTableValueSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)